Safe brake management in system automation is a complex and important topic. If it is neglected, harm can come to people and the machine!

 The DriveControlSuite project configuration and commissioning software allows the solution to put into operation quickly.
 The integrated PASmotion software also helps the operator create the safety configuration easily and with minimal effort.

-With the combination of SD6, SE6 and a gear unit with the ServoStop holding brake, we want to provide even more comprehensive support in terms of safety.
+With the combination of SD6, SE6 and a gearbox with the ServoStop holding brake, we want to provide even more comprehensive support in terms of safety.

 We are there for you and happy to give you advice.